Faster Payment System (Hong Kong): October 2018

 After 3 weeks of launching FPS in Hong Kong, there were several cases of fraud reported to Hong Kong Police that involved a combined loss of HKD 180,000 to customers.
-After the incidents were found, HKMA suspended the functions of top up to all e-wallets operators until security issue fixed.
-Few days later, it was revealed that more than 10 suspected cases were reported and the loss was surged to HKD 400,000.
+After the incidents were found, HKMA suspended the top up function of all e-wallets operators until the security issues were fixed.
+A few days later, it was revealed that more than 10 suspected cases were reported and the loss was surged to HKD 400,000.